quantumatic/stellar/extension/README.md

-# Ry language support for VSCode.
+# Stellar language support for VSCode.